0xSR42/notes/notes-on-governance.markdown

 ([Content moderation for end-to-end encrypted messaging](https://cyberlaw.stanford.edu/publications/content-moderation-end-end-encrypted-messaging))

-The kind of technology a person can operate and moderate is also dependent on their ancestry.
+The kind of technology a person can operate and moderate is also dependent on their varna.
 A Vaishya is better suited to run a financial platform, and a Kshatriya is a better choice to run a social platform.

 ### Crime and Investigation